Congratulations to Duane Wheeler of Vancouver, WA!!!

 So, complete rebuilds are $38.75 per coil ($155 for 1 set of 4). **The cores you send me must be rebuildable.
 If you don’t have good cores, I can sell you individual rebuilt coils for $65 if I have them in stock.

-Return shipping is $20 for 4 coils. (for any other number of coils, just ask me for a shipping quote.)
+Return shipping is $20 for 4 coils to the Continental US. (for any other destination or number of coils, ask me for a shipping quote.)

 Just pay $20 for return shipping and I'll give you a complete diagnosis, FREE of CHARGE.